MaastrichtU-IDS/d2s-docs/docs/cwl-install.md

 ## Clone the repository

+Ideally you should create a new repository from the [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository, and use this repository as documented in the [Transform a new dataset](/docs/d2s-new-dataset) page.

+> In this example I will directly use the [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository.

-Clone the repository with its submodules
+Clone the repository with its submodules:

 ```shell
 git clone --recursive https://github.com/MaastrichtU-IDS/d2s-transform-template.git
 cd d2s-transform-template
 ```

-> The  provided commands to run workflows are designed to be executed from the `d2s-transform-template` directory
+> The  provided commands to run workflows are designed to be executed from the `d2s-transform-template` directory (or the repository you created).

 ---